 The Canadian-US border is supposed to be 'the world's longest undefended border.'
 But every single day, people experience emotional and sometimes physical hardships whlie just trying to cross to shop or travel.
 If you would like to share your terrible experience of crossing the Canadian-US border, please write us.
-Updated September 2014
+Originally published June 2014, Updated May 2019.

 Holiday on Orcas Island Ruined

 View from Orcas Island [Public Domain]

 I had a terrible time crossing the Canada/US border.

 I am a British Citizen but have spent the last two years in New Zealand under the Working Holiday programme.
 Whilst there I met a girl, an American citizen, and after travelling together for a while she invited me to spend the summer with her in the States - during the summer months she lives and works on Orcas Island off the coast of Washington State.
 The accommodation was to be a yurt, on a friends farm, and in return for the accommodation, we would help out for four hours a week, weeding, harvesting etc. I was looking forward to a relaxing summer on a beautiful island.

 I flew to Vancouver because it was cheaper, simpler, and a more direct flight.
 I was surprised at the level of interrogation from the Canadian immigration officials but, eventually, I was let through.
 Said American girl picked me up from the airport and we confidently made our way towards the Peace Arch border crossing, looking forward to the coastal drive and picnic we had planned for the other side of the border.
 Obeying rule 7 of the do's and dont's, I removed my sunglasses and we both tried to be as open and friendly as possible.